Israel is at war with Hamas. Here’s what to know | KRDO

 What happened?

 Militants from Gaza fired thousands of rockets towards Israeli towns on Saturday morning, before breaking through the heavily fortified border fence with Israel and sending militants deep into Israeli territory.
-There, Hamas gunmen killed hundreds of people, including civilians and soldiers, and took hostages, sometimes from their homes.
+There, Hamas gunmen killed hundreds of people, including civilians and soldiers, and took up to 150 hostages, according to Israeli authorities.
+They said the bodies of some 1,500 Hamas fighters had been recovered inside Israel since Saturday’s assault.

-It took Israeli troops more than two days to take back control as fighting raged in the streets.
-On Monday, the Israel Defense Forces (IDF) said it had retaken control of all Israeli communities in Gaza’s vicinity on its southern border after fighting with Hamas ended.

-IDF spokesman Jonathan Conricus said Tuesday that the bodies of “about 1,500” Hamas fighters have been recovered inside Israel since the attack on Saturday.

 The attacks were unprecedented in tactic and scale as Israel has not faced its adversaries in street battles on its own territory since the 1948 Arab-Israeli war.
 It has also never faced a terror attack of this magnitude that has taken the lives of so many civilians.
 While Hamas has kidnapped Israelis before, it has never before taken dozens of hostages at once, including children and the elderly.

+A senior Hamas official in Lebanon told a Russian state-backed channel that the group had been preparing for the attack for two years.

-Hamas called the operation “Al-Aqsa Storm” and said that the assault was a response to what it described as Israeli attacks on women, the desecration of the al-Aqsa mosque in Jerusalem and the ongoing siege of Gaza.
+Hamas called the operation “Al-Aqsa Storm” and said that it was a response to what it described as Israeli attacks on women, the desecration of the al-Aqsa mosque in Jerusalem and the ongoing siege of Gaza.

 How has Israel responded?

-In response to the attack, Israel has declared war and launched “Operation Swords of Iron,” striking suspected Hamas and Islamic Jihad targets in Gaza.
-The conflict is now into its sixth day, with Israel “conducting a large-scale strike” on Hamas targets in Gaza, the IDF said Thursday.
+Between October 7 and 12, Israel dropped 6,000 bombs on the impoverished territory – that’s equivalent to the total number of airstrikes on Gaza during the entire 2014 Gaza-Israel conflict, which lasted 50 days.

-The IDF told civilians in Gaza to leave their residential areas immediately for their safety as Israeli military operations continue to target Hamas.
-All crossings between Israel and Gaza have been shut, potentially setting the stage for a ground incursion into the enclave.
+Children make up “between 30% and 40% of the wounded” in Israel’s airstrikes on Gaza, British-Palestinian surgeon Ghassan Abu-Sittah told CNN’s Christiane Amanpour on Thursday.
+The IDF told civilians in Gaza to leave their residential areas immediately for their safety.
+All crossings between Israel and Gaza have been shut.

 How did the two sides get here?